Yalda Night, Celebrate the Year Longest Night with Iranians

-Yalda Night Nuts
+Shab-e Yalda Nuts

 Nuts such as pistachios, walnuts, dried chickpeas, almonds, and hazelnuts are the main components of nuts for Yalda night.
 In the past, it was not easy to store fruits for a long time; Many fruits were dried for storage and consumption in other seasons.
-So, there are traditionally different kinds of dried fruits on the Yalda table such as raisins, figs, and dried berries.
+So, there are traditionally different kinds of dried fruits on the Yalda table, such as raisins, figs, and dried berries.
 Apart from these, roasted wheat, watermelon seeds, pumpkin seeds, and Iranian sweets such as Baslogh and Pashmak are on the Yalda table.

-Yalda Night Fruits
+Shab-e Yalda Fruits

 Preparing Yalda Dinner

 Since the Yalda night ritual is an ideal opportunity to reunite with relatives, everyone does their best to prepare a delicious dinner.
-The Yalda night dinner can include local Persian food such as rice with fish (Sabzi Polo ba Mahi), barberry pilaf, pomegranate pilaf, cabbage pilaf Shirazi (Kalam Polo Shirazi), etc.
+The Yalda night food can include local Persian food such as rice with fish (Sabzi Polo ba Mahi), barberry pilaf, pomegranate pilaf, cabbage pilaf Shirazi (Kalam Polo Shirazi), etc.

 If you are interested in traditional Iranian dishes, please check our Persian food page.